 Draft Medical Aid Regulations Could Mean Less Cover

-Pillay says that the department’s aim in introducing the new rules was to try and ensure that patients don’t have to make additional payments on top of what their medical aid scheme pays out.
-This aim is to be achieved by helping the schemes “…identify suppliers of service and structure that benefit such that when the patients go to these suppliers there is no additional out of pocket payment that has to be made.”
+Pillay says that the department’s aim in introducing the draft medical aid regulations was to try and ensure that patients don’t have to make additional payments on top of what their medical aid scheme pays out.

-However, the attorney for an NGO set up to protect the rights of medical scheme members, Section 27, reads mischief into the government’s new proposed legislation.
+However, the attorney for an NGO set up to protect the rights of medical scheme members has another view.
+He reads mischief into the government’s new proposed legislation.

-On their part, medical schemes side with the government and feel that the new regulations will give them better sustainability by helping mitigate the costs of funding treatment of PMBs.
+The medical schemes are siding with the government.
+They feel that the new regulations will give them better sustainability.
+They believe they will mitigate the costs of funding treatment of PMBs.

 *Are unsure that medical aid will be sufficient for your family’s needs in future?
 If so, get a health insurance quote on this page.